airsidemobile/JOSESwift/README.md

 print(jws.compactSerializedString) // ey (...)
 J9.U3 (...)
 LU.na (...)
 1A
 ```

-The JWS compact serialization is a URL safe string that can easily be transmitted to a third party using a method of your choice.
+The JWS compact serialization is a URL-safe string that can easily be transmitted to a third party using a method of your choice.

 </details>